Outdoor Leadership & Adventure Education

 - Wilderness First Responder (WFR)

-Bachelor’s Degree: OLA students also have the option to transfer to a four-year college or university to pursue a bachelor's degree in recreation, business, or education.
+Bachelor’s Degree: OLA students also have the option to transfer to a four-year college or university to pursue a bachelor's degree in recreation, business, education, or a variety of other fields.
 Click here to explore Transfer Information.

 - Students will demonstrate a strong sense of environmental stewardship.